 We modify our existing platform, buy a 11-year old Toyota Yaris and start delivering door-to-door.
 Things start picking up again.

 The Greek fund VentureFriends takes a risk and agrees to invest a small pre-seed amount for Home Run to start in London.
-We go full risk and leave Warwick: the funding reaches our bank account while we are on the motorway to London.
+We jump into the deep end and leave Warwick.
+The funding reaches our bank account while we are on the motorway to London.

 One week after moving to London we are up and running and delivering the first orders.
 We still do everything ourselves from picking to packing and delivering.